kellenwiltshire/kellenwiltshire.github.io/Readme/golfleague.md

 Custom Web App for a Golf League.
 This site allows it's users to enter their score and set their availability for the following week.
 The Admin's are able to generate a schedule and post news for its members.

-This Example is based off the site created for Women On Par, a Golf group from Toronto, Ontario.
+This Site was created for Women On Par, a Golf group from Toronto, Ontario.

-### Try It
+### Try The Example Linked

 ##### Admin Account Login